 This Easy Baked Blackened Salmon recipe is tender and juicy.
 It has the perfect contrast between the spicy Blackened seasoning and the sweet salmon.
 A Browned Butter lemon drizzle ties everything together giving it a bright finish.

-I don’t starve myself anymore.
-Instead, our meals include easy baked salmon recipes like this one or our Sensational Baked Blackened Shrimp which is perfect as an appetizer, dinner or on a salad.
+There’s no need to starve yourself.
+Instead, prepare meals that include this easy baked salmon recipe or our Sensational Baked Blackened Shrimp which is perfect as an appetizer, dinner, or on a salad.
 I seasoned both of them with this Homemade Blackened Seasoning Blend.

 What are the different types of salmon?